-The learning outcomes through this inquiry is that the students will be able to
+The learning outcomes - After the inquiry the students will be able to:

-- able to understand the interaction between animals and people. - identify and categorize different types of animals and their interdependence - identify physical characteristics that help animals adapt to their environment.
+- identify and categorize different types of animals and their roles. - explore the physical characteristics that help animals adapt the environment. • - understand the interaction between animals and environment. •

 Expected Trans-disciplinary skills while inquiring into this theme.